Made Simple: Continuing Education Requirements for Georgia LPC SW and MFT

 History of Masters Level Licensing and Continuing Education in Georgia

 Chapter 135-9 was written shortly after the law creating the Composite Board and the original board members were appointed on September 1 1985.
 The rule provides more detail to the law at GA Code § 43-10A-16, but the law is brief:

 ‣ The board shall adopt continuing education requirements.

 ‣ The number of required continuing education hours would be limited to what is practical and realistic for licensees.

-These requirements are technically not continuing education.
-They are educational requirements.
-Why?
+Strictly speaking, these telemental health training requirements are not continuing education.
+They are a unique educational requirements.

 I will do my best to keep you current, but I can’t guarantee this information will not change.

-Second, the board does it’s best to apply all rules uniformly but having personally performed hundreds of audits there are other factors in evaluating CE certificates.
-What are CE requirements for GA LPC social workers and MFT?
-Here it is in detail:
+Second, the board does it’s best to apply all rules uniformly but having personally performed hundreds of audits there are other factors in evaluating ce certificates.

 Find the Continuing Education Rules